-The tests are expected to provide a detailed analysis of which content areas students are having difficulty with.
-Because these tests are taken toward the end of the school year, there is little the current teacher can do except perhaps use the tests for placement decisions or assignment to summer school if the teacher gets the information in time.
-The results also will provide teachers with insights into how they can improve their instruction in areas that scores show require additional attention.
+The tests are expected to provide an analysis of which content areas students are having difficulty with.
+Because these tests are taken toward the end of the school year, the current teacher may use the tests for placement decisions or assignment to summer school if results are received in time.
+The results also provide teachers with insights into how they could improve their instruction in areas that require additional attention, according to scores.

+Students’ teachers the following school year can use test results to create instructional plans to target students’ academic needs and to determine whether they need additional tutoring or other support.
 However, educators emphasize that test scores alone do not determine how well an individual child is learning, or whether a child will be held back or promoted.
-The scores will be used in combination with classroom work and grades, teacher observations and other classroom tests.
+The scores are be used in combination with classroom work and grades, teacher observations and other classroom tests.

-Smarter Balanced also offers interim tests that schools can use throughout the year to help teachers determine how well students are benefiting from the instruction they are receiving.
+Smarter Balanced also offers interim tests that schools can use throughout the year to help teachers determine how well students are benefiting from their instruction.